THE NICKEL PLATE EXPRESS LOCOMOTIVES

-The groundbreaking Santa Fe Railway Hi-Level passenger cars were developed in 1956 to provide exceptional comfort on the El Capitan luxury train which operated between Chicago and Los Angeles.
-Unlike conventional passenger cars, these hi-levels were two stories tall, with an upper and lower floor.
-All passenger seating is on the upper level which offers better views and a quieter, more comfortable ride.
-They were developed by the Budd Company of Philadelphia, Pennsylvania, and were so successful Santa Fe had another order of similar cars built in 1964.
+The groundbreaking Santa Fe Railroad Hi-Level passenger cars were developed in 1956 to provide exceptional comfort on the El Capitan luxury train which operated between Chicago and Los Angeles.
+Unlike conventional passenger cars, these hi-levels were two stories tall, with an upper and lower level.
+Passenger seating is located on the upper level, offering better views and a quieter, more comfortable ride.
+Developed by the Budd Company of Philadelphia, Pennsylvania, the cars were so successful Santa Fe ordered similar cars built in 1964.
 At the time, the El Capitan hi-levels were among the tallest and heaviest passenger cars ever built.
 Nickel Plate Express excursions are hosted aboard three El Capitan coaches, as well as a dining car.